price family law

 When parenting plans are developed and accepted, divorced parents and their children eventually become comfortable in their new lives.
 The transformation from one household to two becomes complete, routines are developed, habits are formed, and a new way of life begins.

-It should come as no surprise that you or your ex may wish to move once your divorce is finalized.
-That said, now that you are a part of a two-household family, these decisions are not always simple, nor are they one parents to make unilaterally.
+You or your ex may wish to move once your divorce is finalized, making you a part of a two-household family.
+These decisions are not simple, not unilateral.
 Thus, there are steps to take to legally relocate.

 Taking these steps and sharing this information is not a guarantee that your ex will agree to your move.

-Working with a Colorado relocation lawyer from the onset provides you access to legal counsel that can be valuable as this important and emotional process proceeds.
+Working with a knowledgeable Colorado relocation lawyer from the outset provides you access to legal counsel that can be valuable as this important and emotional process proceeds.

 Do your children spend the majority of their time living with your ex?
 If so, you may be concerned about your ex-spouse denying your parenting time.
 Legally, this is not permitted.
 If your parenting agreement was filed with the courts, the schedule included is enforceable by law.

-That said, under the law there are some circumstances in which restricting parenting time would be allowed, particularly if the child was in danger (physically or emotionally) as a result of time spent with the other parent.
+There are few circumstances in which restricting parenting time would be allowed, including if the child was in danger (physically or emotionally) as a result of time spent with the other parent.

 If you are unable to come to a point of mutual agreement, your case moves to the courts.
 We will leverage our in-depth knowledge of the factors the court considers important and help you present them appropriately.